planevina/BidiSwitchEncoder/README.md

 Lightweight for real-time applications.

-Library to emulate rotary encoders using momentary toggle switches, with debouncing and direction detection.
+With debouncing and direction detection.